MagaluCloud/terraform-provider-mgc/docs/resources/kubernetes_cluster.md

 ### Optional

 - `allowed_cidrs` (List of String) List of allowed CIDR blocks for API server access.
-- `async_creation` (Boolean) Enables asynchronous creation of the Kubernetes cluster.
+- `async_creation` (Boolean, Deprecated) Enables asynchronous creation of the Kubernetes cluster.
 - `description` (String) A brief description of the Kubernetes cluster.
 - `enabled_bastion` (Boolean, Deprecated) Enables the use of a bastion host for secure access to the cluster.
 - `enabled_server_group` (Boolean) Enables the use of a server group with anti-affinity policy during the creation of the cluster and its node pools.